bgressier/schema-inspector/README.md

 `coolDateTime`, `time`, `color`, `email`, `numeric`, `integer`, `decimal`, `alpha`, `alphaNumeric`, `alphaDash`, `javascript`, `upperString`, `lowerString`.

-Ask Schema-Inspector to check whether or not a given matches provided patterns.
+Ask Schema-Inspector to check whether or not a given string matches provided patterns.
 When a pattern is a RegExp, it directly test the string with it.
 When it's a string, it's an alias of a RegExp.